nitinasati/opensearch-ingestion/README.md

 # OpenSearch Ingestion System

-A Python-based system for ingesting data from S3 CSV files into OpenSearch with support for parallel processing.
+A Python-based system for ingesting data from multiple sources (S3, local files, and folders) into OpenSearch with support for parallel processing, batch operations, and zero-downtime data refreshes.

 ## Features

-- Efficient CSV file processing using pandas
+- Efficient CSV and JSON file processing using pandas
 - Parallel processing with configurable number of threads
 - Batch processing for optimal performance
 - Document count validation